Apple Pie

 There are so many delicious ways to use apples!
 Here are some ideas:

-- Use them in savory recipes like my Maple Pork Loin with Apples and Onions
+- Use sweet apples in savory recipes like my Maple Pork Loin with Apples and Onions.

-- Slice them and serve them with my Easy Fruit Dip or Salted Caramel Dip
+- Slice up your favorite apples and serve them with my Easy Fruit Dip or Salted Caramel Dip.

-- Make Crock Pot Cinnamon Apples and serve them over ice cream
+- Make Crock Pot Cinnamon Apples and serve them over a scoop of vanilla ice cream.

-- Make Baked Apples in the crock pot
+- Make Baked Apples in the crock pot.
+They’re the coziest fall treat!

 It’s the most wonderful time of the year!
 Apple Season!
 If you love apple desserts as much as me you need to try a few of my favorites listed below.
 All of these apple recipes are delicious with some Homemade Whipped Cream, too!